 Michael D. Witt, a faculty member in the School of Management, moderated a discussion that included Rep. David Martin, a Republican representing parts of Genesee and Oakland counties; Genesee County Drain Commissioner Jeff Wright; Lindsey McGuirk from Consumers Energy; and Tyler Theile of Anderson Economic Group.
 Reading material related to data centers is compiled on the Entrepreneurs Society website.

-Controversies and confusion over the environmental impact, water usage, energy costs to consumers, unclear economic value, secretive agreements or non-disclosure pacts with local government officials, and other issues have caused massive friction in some communities.
-Interestingly, the growing opposition to data centers has also been pretty bipartisan, as has those favoring the developments – Martin, a Republican, is an advocate for them as is Gov. Gretchen Whitmer, a Democrat.
+Controversies and a lack of clarity over the environmental impact, water usage, energy costs to consumers, unclear economic value, secretive agreements or non-disclosure pacts with local government officials, and other issues have caused massive friction in some communities.
+Interestingly, the growing opposition to data centers has been pretty grassroots and bipartisan, as has support for the developments – Martin, a Republican, is an advocate for them as is Gov. Gretchen Whitmer, a Democrat.

-I tend to fall mostly in line with environmentalists who advocate for clean water supplies, good air quality, and renewable energy.
+I tend to fall mostly in line with environmentalists who advocate for clean water supplies, good air quality, and long-term renewable energy.
 But I also understand the economic development needs and implications for elected officials.
 Like it or not, regardless of party, most elected officials are judged harshest on the perceived impact they have on the economy and jobs.
-Michigan has a long history as a manufacturing powerhouse, and if that is going to continue, companies who are based here will need access to larger data centers.
+Michigan has a long history as a manufacturing powerhouse, and if that is going to continue, companies who are based here will keep asking for larger data centers.
+For elected officials to resist, they risk being portrayed as anti-economic or jobs growth.

-But within that scope, there are significant regulations and limitations that communities, legislators, and others can and should put on their development.
-For someone like me, who is vaguely aware of the issue with a desire to become more informed, I gained some good insights from the panel, but I also found myself frustrated with some of the discussion.
+But within that complexity, there are significant regulations and limitations that communities, legislators, and others can and should put on their development.
+For someone like me, who is vaguely aware of the issue with a desire to become more informed, I gained a few good insights from the panel, but I also found myself frustrated with large portions of the often one-sided discussion.
 Here’s my breakdown on the good and bad that stood out.

 The Good: Context, Transparency, and Technical Information

-Martin did a good job during the discussion of calling out the overuse of nondisclosure agreements between companies developing data centers and local governments.
-He rightly suggested that those types of agreements immediately get developments off on the wrong foot and make community members distrustful.
+Martin did a good job during the discussion of framing what has become an overuse of nondisclosure agreements between companies developing data centers and local governments.
+He rightly suggested that those types of agreements, usually asked for by companies and developers, immediately get proposed projects off on the wrong foot and make community members distrustful or feeling information is being hidden.

 “As elected officials, we need to be able to talk to our constituents,” Martin said, noting that occasionally NDAs are a necessary part of developments if there is proprietary information or national security implications that can’t be disclosed publicly.
 But he said that he believes NDAs have been overused and unnecessary at times too.